 Since then, Wilson has held up his end of the bargain.
 Kaepernick's had trouble holding up his own arms without taking a sack.
 Sunday provided the starkest comparison yet between the two, with Wilson crafting a masterpiece in Atlanta while Kaepernick got smothered beneath a Carolina hurricane.

 In Week 1, Kaepernick looked unbeatable, dominating Green Bay with 412 yards in the air.
 Since then, he's only topped 200 yards of passing once, with his anemic 91 yards against Carolina on Sunday representing the low-water mark of the year.
 He's rarely cut loose and used his legs; he's totaled under 25 yards of rushing in six of his nine games this season.
 He's also looking overmatched in the pocket, unable to switch reads when his primary receiver is covered and unable to improvise when the world falls apart around him.
 He took six sacks on Sunday, and the next quarterback to craft a winning offense while ending up on his butt that many times will be the first one.

 If Wilson has a major flaw, it's the same as his team: he plays down to the level of his competition.
-Some of his roughest games have come against some of the weakest teams in the NFL: overtime wins against winless Tampa Bay and two-win Houston and a near-debacle against a St. Louis team starting an interim QB.
+Some of his roughest games have come against some of the weakest teams in the NFL: Tampa Bay, Texas and St. Louis.
 (He had no trouble against Jacksonville, but then few people do.)
-In their head-to-head matchup back in Week 2, Wilson's Seahawks obliterated Kaepernick's 49ers in a 29-3 throttling.
+In their head-to-head matchup back in Week 2, Wilson obliterated Kaepernick in a 29-3 throttling.
 And on Sunday, in what came off as a score-settling mission, Wilson dismantled the same Falcons team that bounced Seattle from the playoffs last season.

 Running down the biggest stories of Week 10.
 We'll try not to catch you offsides.